deltaDAO/files/SSIKIT-onboarding-hackathon2.md

-# SSI Onboarding GaiaX hackathon #2
+# SSI Onboarding Gaia-X hackathon #2

 A quick and easy four-step guide focussing on onboarding to the MVG SSI solution.